GiulianoPalazzi/giulianopalazzi.github.io/uni/ct/notes.md

 All the current entering a node is equal to the current exiting the node

+Where n is the number of nodes.
+You can write n - 1 independent KCL equations

 # Kirchhoff Voltage Law (KVL) #

 The Voltages in any closed loop of a circuit is equal to zero

+Where n is the number of nodes and b is the number of branches (components).
+You can write b - n + 1 independent KVL equations

 # Power #